The really simple guide to z-index

 This is problem number one, and fixes most issues with z-index.
 If an element doesn't have a position property, such as

-, any z-index value is ignored.
+or whatever, any z-index value is ignored.

-In short, the default value of the position property is
+The default value of the position property is

 static, and static elements don't have a z-index value, beyond the order in which they're displayed.